Chart Color Schemes

 AreaSearch assessment indicates Collie faces employment challenges relative to the majority of Australian markets

-Collie's workforce is balanced across white and blue-collar jobs.
+Collie has a balanced workforce with both white and blue collar jobs.
 Manufacturing and industrial sectors are prominent.

 Frequently Asked Questions - Employment